steel-sword/yal/README.md

 - `split`: Gets string and splits it by the spaces or by the optional second parameter

 ### Special Forms
-Sometimes you need special ways of linked list calculation, not a function call and YAL can help you.
+Sometimes you need special ways of linked list calculation, not a function call and YAL (actually, any LISP) can help you.

 First one is the `if` special form.
 It works like that: Calculates the first parameter and if it is true (anything except `nil`) it calculates the first parameter and returns it, else it calculates the second parameter and returns it too.